paulio11/P2-Co-op-Your-Pay/README.md

 - [Google Fonts](https://fonts.google.com/)
     - Fonts were imported from Google Fonts, see Typography section of readme above.
 - [Font Awesome](https://fontawesome.com/)
-    - Social and other icons used in my project taken from Font Awesome.
+    - Icons used in my project taken from Font Awesome.
 - [GitHub](https://github.com/)
     - Used to store files, changes, and host the page.
 - [GitPod](https://www.gitpod.io/)